mongodb/mongo-go-driver/docs/migration-2.0.md

 ### ValueMarshaler

-The `MarshalBSONValue` method of the `ValueMarshaler` interface is only required to return a byte type value representing the BSON type to avoid importing the Go driver package.
+The `MarshalBSONValue` method of the `ValueMarshaler` interface is only required to return a byte type value representing the BSON type to avoid importing the `bsontype` package.

 ### ValueUnmarshaler